DavideCanton/DancingLinksX/README.md

 DancingLinksX
 =============

-Python implementation of Donald Knuth's Algorithm X with Dancing Links
+Python implementation of Donald Knuth's Algorithm X with Dancing Links.

+Two examples are included: the Sudoku and the N-queens.